How do big sports tournaments hit investments? Read on for just a few examples from previous events.

 The Dutch central bank – De Nederlandsche Bank – writes that during the 2010 World Cup matches, trading on share markets “decreased significantly” and that when a country’s national team played, its national stock market prices moved out of line with those in other countries.

 ING’s Dutch consumer economics team reported that the number of trades on the share market during the 2010 World Cup matches by national teams dropped by 83% in Chile and 72% in Argentina, compared with 21% in England and Italy.
 In the Netherlands, the figure was 29%.

 It seems on field action may actually make a difference off field.
 Interestingly, Chile and Argentina were also the “super fans” in ING‘s Cup-o-nomics 2014 research.

 Writing for eZonomics ahead of the Euros football competition back in 2012, Soccernomics writer Simon Kuper explained how big sports matches can have big effects on share markets.
 Kuper explained that although it might look like an opportunity to buy, markets don’t work that way and function best at times of "busyness”.

 New Year, Daylight Saving and other calendar quirks

 Big sports tournaments are not the only times when some argue share markets drop.

-In Does midsummer madness affect share markets?, eZonomics details five so-called “calendar effects”, including the New Year, the start of Daylight Saving and election cycles in the United States.
+In Does midsummer madness affect share markets?, eZonomics details five so-called “calendar effects”, including New Year, Daylight Saving and US election cycles.